Bardia9798/Fact-Verification-In-Case-Law-Document/README.md

 2. **chunk_fact_check_utils.py**: Contains the helper function required for chunk level evaluation

 # Results
-The Results folder contains the classification reports for sentence level and chunk level evaluation.
+The **Results** folder contains the classification reports for sentence level and chunk level evaluation.
 Chunk level are provided for NLI scoring approach, for both small and large models.

-# Figures
+# Confusion Matrices
-The Figures folder contains the confusion matrices.
+The **Confusion Matrices** folder contains the confusion matrices.

+# Figure
+The **Figure** folder contains the errors distribution.

 # Requirements
 The **requirements.txt** contains the Python packages required to run the codes.
 Also, for running the spaCy NER filtering, you need to install the large CNN model and the transformer model: